KenzaB27/Search/minimax_assignment/README.md

    ```
    $ . /Library/Frameworks/Python.framework/Versions/3.7/bin/virtualenvwrapper.sh
-   $ mkvirtualenv -p /Library/Frameworks/Python.framework/Versions/3.7/bin/python3.7 fishingderby
+   $ mkvirtualenv -p /Library/Frameworks/Python.framework/Versions/3.X/bin/python3.X fishingderby
    ```

+   changing X for 6 or 7, depending if you want to use Python 3.6 or Python 3.7, respectively.

-   **Note:** make sure to find the path of your python 3.7.
-You can use `$ which python3.7` to do so.
-For example, in my machine, the path of my python 3.7 is `/Library/Frameworks/Python.framework/Versions/3.7/bin/python3.7`.
+   **Note:** make sure to find the path of your python 3.6 or python 3.7.
+You can use `$ which python3.X` to do so.
+For example, in my machine, the path of my python 3.X is `/Library/Frameworks/Python.framework/Versions/3.X/bin/python3.X`.

    * Go to the skeleton directory and run: